Virtual vs Physical Labs: A Cost-Benefit Analysis

 Comprehensive Assessment and Analytics

-Traditional laboratory assessment relies on teacher observation and final results,a limited snapshot of student performance.
+Traditional laboratory assessment relies on teacher observation and final results, giving a limited snapshot of student performance.
 WhimsyLabs' AI analyzes thousands of actions per experiment, evaluating technique accuracy, safety compliance, procedural efficiency, and conceptual understanding.
 Teachers receive detailed analytics showing class-wide trends, individual student progress, specific areas requiring intervention, and comparative performance across experiments.
 This data-driven approach enables evidence-based pedagogical decisions impossible with traditional assessment methods.

 Why Is WhimsyLabs Impact-Focused Rather Than Profit-Driven?